Mandarancio/LSC-DIP/docs/README.md

 The proposed methods have been tested on diverse datasets covering facial images, medical and multi-band astronomical data, using the mean square error and SSIM as a perceptual measure of the quality of the reconstruction.

 Finally, I explored the possible application in data acquisition systems such as computer tomography and radio astronomy.
-The obtained results demostrate that the properties of the proposed methods have a very promising potential for future research and extensions.
+The obtained results demonstrate that the properties of the proposed methods have a very promising potential for future research and extensions.

-For such reason, the work was both presented at EUSIPCO 2018 conference [2] ([pdf](http://sip.unige.ch/articles/2018/EUSIPCO2018_TaranO.pdf)) in Rome and submitted for a EU patent.
+For such reason, the work was both presented at EUSIPCO 2018 conference [2] ([pdf](http://sip.unige.ch/articles/2018/EUSIPCO2018_TaranO.pdf)) in Rome and submitted for an EU patent.

 A presentation is also available one SlideShare: [link](https://www.slideshare.net/MartinoGiordanoFerra/injecting-image-priors-into-learnable-compressive-subsampling)